 It is already a challenge to understand your daily calorie needs when you are pregnant.
 When you are pregnant and are put on bed rest, this becomes even more of a challenge.
 To help in this situation, a professional dietician can help you to come up with what your daily caloric intake should be while pregnant and on bed rest.

-When pregnant and on bed rest it is like any other condition that requires someone to be on bed rest.
+When pregnant and on bed rest, it is like any other condition that requires someone to be on bed rest.
 You can follow more tips below to help keep you on track and make sure you are on track.
 As for being pregnant it is probably not recommended to try to lose weight whether on bed rest or not.
 SEEK A DOCTOR’S ADVICE IF PREGNANT.
+You do not want to develop pregnancy complications for trying to lose weight.
+Always work with your doctor while pregnant.

 You can also make use of a calorie calculator to help you come up with a good daily caloric intake.
 This calculator should take into consideration your height, weight, and daily activity level to get a good idea of how much you burn each day.
 To keep on track once you know how much to eat, you can use a calorie tracking app such as My Fitness Pal to help you stay on target.